 'Amethyst Falls' American Wisteria has fragrant, short bluish lavender flowers from June to August on current season's growth.
 It reblooms sporadically throughout the summer.
 It tolerates wet sites, and works well on pergolas.
 Introduced by Bob Head of Head-Lea Nursery.

 Yellowroot has interesting tiny brownish purple flowers in spring and later produce star-shaped fruit enjoyed by birds and small animals.
 The foliage of Xanthoriza ia bright green and celery-like, it forms a dense carpet innumerous types of conditions.
 Yellowroot has long been used by Native Americans as a dye.
 Fall color starts off yellow and changes to a reddish purple later in the season.
 Yellowroot spreads to make an excellent colonizing groundcover.
+Xanthorhiza is great for areas where deer pressure is heavy, as they tend to avoid it.
 Good for banks and soil stabilization.

 'Color Guard' Adam's Needle has a creamy-yellow center stripe that turns rose colored in cooler weather.
 The white long blooming flower spikes appear in June and July.
 Yucca filamentosa 'Color Guard' is evergreen and salt tolerant.